User guide: ERC creation¶

 id for the erc configuration file using an online service, e.g. uuidgenerator or one of the numerous implementations for the common programming languages.

 Please consult your employer or legal department for a suitable license for your work.
-Make sure you hold the copyright for any code that you want to release under a self-chosen license.
+Make sure you hold the copyright for any code that you want to release under a self-chosen license and that the license is compatible with the conditions of licenses of used data or software.

 Further resources that are linked here without any endorsement or being checked: